MaxYari/OpenMWExperimentalMods/README.md

 ### PlayerMovement

-A mod for testing new actor movement lua bindings.
+A mod for testing new actor movement lua bindings, also an experimental branch.
 Press jump in the air to air-dash.

-### GothicCombat

-A mod for testing new actor hit lua bindings.
-Every woosh hit now does a tiny amount of damage instead of completely missing the target.
-Copy Data Files from this repo into you game directory.
-Blood VFX courtesy of Shadow_Mimicry.